CHN-ChenYi/CudaBandwidthTest/README.md

 ## Description

 This is a simple test program to measure the memcopy bandwidth of the GPU and memcpy bandwidth across PCI-e.
-This test application is capable of measuring device to device copy bandwidth, host to device copy bandwidth for pageable and page-locked memory, and device to host copy bandwidth for pageable and page-locked memory.
+This test application is capable of measuring device to device copy bandwidth (**both inter device and intra device**), host to device copy bandwidth for pageable and page-locked memory, and device to host copy bandwidth for pageable and page-locked memory.

 ## Key Concepts